pianobanner.gif (9074 bytes)

 Dave Wild (aka David Wild, aka David A. Wild), born in New York City shortly after its purchase by the Dutch, has wandered about a lot, with stops in Honolulu, California, Michigan, Los Angeles and San Juan PR among other places.
 (We're currently perched on the side of a rare hill in otherwise-flat Central Texas).
 Against all odds a Dave Wild Trio has managed to assemble and perform at each stop. dave wild trio.gif

 During the wanderings there were also some publications of interest (discographies, transcriptions, jazz journalism of various sorts).
-I acquired some academic credentials during a few of the stops (BA in English from the University of Hawai'i at Manoa and an MA in English from Eastern Michigan University in Ypsilanti MI).
+I acquired academic credentials during a few of the stops (BA in English from the University of Hawai'i at Manoa and an MA in English from Eastern Michigan University in Ypsilanti MI).
 For many years there was a day job, toiling in a sunless over-air-conditioned office deep within the Federal bureaucracy, knee-deep in paperclips, pried-open staples and crumpled post-its (the invisible means of support for all of this).
-That association ended in early 2009, leaving behind a trickle of funding and the time to chase more paper (a masters in jazz studies at the University of North Texas, currently in progress).
+That association ended in early 2009, leaving behind a trickle of funding and the time to chase more paper (a masters in jazz studies--arranging/composing at the University of North Texas, completed in 2012).
+Currently an adjunct position teaching English at McLennan Community College keeps the red pen busy.

 pianoborder.jpg (3228 bytes)